-Sending an email composed by a pre-defined combination of parameters stored into the Flash memory This command sends one of 3 pre-defined email combinations.
+This example covers the following: Sending an email composed by a pre-defined combination of parameters stored into the Flash memory.

+Description: This command sends one of 3 pre-defined email combinations.
 This command will assemble the parameters stored in the flash memory to compose and send the relevant email message combination.
-The 'AT#SENDMAIL1' (or AT#SENDMAIL2, AT#SENDMAIL3) command will compose the email using the following parameters: 'SUBJ1' (or SUBJ2, SUBJ3) for the email subject 'REC1' (or REC2, REC3) for the recipient email address 'CCREC1' (or CCREC2, CCREC3) for the carbon copy recipient email address 'BODY1' (or BODY2, BODY3) for the email body which has a limited size of 120 characters 'SENDERNAME' &amp; 'SENDERADDR' for the specific identity of the module The response message is only 'OK' when the process is successful.
-The body content is not echoed on the serial port. - The communication session must be established (AT#CONNECTIONSTART) before sending this command.
-After the sending process, the modem will keep the communication established. - If the RECn, SENDERADDR and DOMAIN parameters are empty, the response from the modem to the AT#SENDMAILn command will be an associated error code.
-PUTMAIL
+Sending a pre- defined email The 'AT#SENDMAIL1' (or AT#SENDMAIL2, AT#SENDMAIL3) command will compose the email using the following parameters: 'SUBJ1' (or SUBJ2, SUBJ3) for the email subject 'REC1' (or REC2, REC3) for the recipient email address 'CCREC1' (or CCREC2, CCREC3) for the carbon copy recipient email address 'BODY1' (or BODY2, BODY3) for the email body which has a limited size of 120 characters 'SENDERNAME' & 'SENDERADDR' for the specific identity of the module The response message is only 'OK' when the process is successful.
+The body content is not echoed on the serial port.
+AT# Command: AT#SENDMAIL1 / AT#SENDMAIL2 / AT#SENDMAIL3 Notes: The communication session must be established (AT#CONNECTIONSTART) before sending this command.
+After the sending process, the modem will keep the communication established.
+If the RECn, SENDERADDR and DOMAIN parameters are empty, the response from the modem to the AT#SENDMAILn command will be an associated error code.